Interview with Anupam Kher | ‘No government should be able to stop The Kashmir Files now’

 “Otherwise, I have beautiful memories of Kashmir.
 I have memories of Handwara, and I have memories of Sopore.
 My uncles were professors in a medical college and a girls’ college.
 In Baramulla, cherries would come into my house through the window.
 My memories of Kheer Bhawani, Nishad Garden, Dal Lake.
 It is the most beautiful place in the world and I have traveled the whole world.”

-He says the PILs, vilification campaign against the movie, motivated reviews and attempts to ban it make KPs live the pain, go through the trauma again.
+He says the PILs, vilification campaign against the movie, motivated reviews and attempts to ban it make Kashmiri Pandits live the pain, go through the trauma again.

 “No government should be able to stop the film now.
 Because who are they pleasing.
 It is not that the terrorists have only killed Pandits.
 They killed young Muslim officers, Sardars.
 And why should good infrastructure, hospitals, education not reach Kashmiris?” he says.